Assign accounting codes

 Assign accounting codes for transaction types

-Invoice items
+Invoice Items

 For invoicing, the accounting code maps to an income or revenue GL account in your accounting system.